dingkillerwhale/OSLO/README.md

 spd1d: display a SPD reports graphic window with all field points defined in the current system.
 1D means only field points defined in the YZ planes are shown. see graph_1d2dspd.ccl

 spd2d: see graph_1d2dspd.ccl

+sop: set object point, tracing a Hamiltonian ray which is reference ray that involve coordinates that are defied inside the lens